 Speaker on industrial diseases at Lawyers CPD conferences.

-- Turnaround time for providing reports is early January 2019 at present - except mesothelioma when an effort will be made to treat these cases much more quickly.
+- Turnaround time for providing reports is February 2019 at present - except mesothelioma when priority will be given to treat these cases much more quickly.

 - Before setting cases down for trial where Ken will be called to give oral evidence, please obtain an unavailability list to ensure that he will be free to attend court.